-Coffee and tea is naturally caffeinated—an eight-ounce cup of coffee contains 80 to 135 milligrams of caffeine; the same amount of black tea has 40 to 60 milligrams, while green tea has just 15 milligrams.
+Coffee and tea are naturally caffeinated—an eight-ounce cup of coffee contains 80 to 135 milligrams of caffeine; the same amount of black tea has 40 to 60 milligrams, while green tea has just 15 milligrams.
 There is no such thing as coffee or tea that is without caffeine in its original state—which is why these beverages become decaffeinated.

 "Decaf" is short for "decaffeinated" or "decaffeination."
 Contrary to popular belief, decaf is not the same as "caffeine-free."
 Caffeine-free means the product is completely void of caffeine—never had it, never will.
 However, decaf means the natural caffeine in the beverage has been removed through a process during production.

 Although there is this process of caffeine removal, most decaf coffees and teas still contain trace amounts of caffeine—maybe 1 to 2%.
 And due to the lack of enforcement of decaf health claims, some decaf drinks may contain moderate—or even more—amounts of caffeine.

 When it comes to coffee, you don't have a pure caffeine-free option (there is actually a naturally caffeine-free coffee out there, but it's very rare).
 Tea, however, is available in a few different forms—herbal infusions—that make it easier to find a tea void of any caffeine.

 Caffeine in Tea